NOTE: THE FOLLOWING ARTICLE IS COPYRIGHT 2013-2017 BY RamGunner.com

 As of 03-January-2014, the folks in Media Relations at Chrysler corporate told me that all three kits are available in-stock for dealer/consumer fulfillment.

 Understandably, many existing owners were quite unhappy about the delays.
 If they wanted to tow at the time they drove off of the lot, they either had to locate one of these very hard-to-find adapters (on which they could then mount their 5th Wheel hitch), or they had to have their 5th wheel hitches mounted in their truck bed with yet additional holes and rails.

 In my opinion, the whole setup was a brilliant idea, but releasing it without having all of the needed supporting parts available in needed quantities was a major mistake.
 Many say that they should have included the gooseneck ball and the frame adapter in the package, and I have to admit that I agree with that.
 They should have included at least the 2 5/16" gooseneck ball and the "picture frame" as a part of the prep group.
 If you paid for that, you should be able to go from the dealership ready to tow - after all, that's generally why people buy trucks like this.
 The kit should have been complete and included with the truck.

 Even knowing it wasn't complete at the time, when we picked out our 2014 Ram 3500, this factory option was still one of the features we wanted.
 We figured it was only a matter of time before other manufacturers took the opportunity to build on that system - and we had the luxury of time before we pick up the trailer.

 We have received their Model RVK3600 Companion Fifth Wheel Hitch.
 It's designed to drop right into the factory package.
-It's rated for 25,000 lbs. trailer weight and 6,250 lbs. trailer tongue weight.
-It is the most capable unit on the market so far.
+It's rated for 25,000 lbs. trailer weight and 6,250 lbs.
+VTW.
+It is still the most capable unit on the market so far.

 Our First Look Video is at http://www.youtube.com/watch?v=Ps-6WL4fRy0&list=UUThfO4FutufDywtPa7EIrTQ